Angelo State University: Mascots

-A purebred Rambouillet ram, Dominic, stands as a symbol of Angelo State University and the institution's ties to the region and its people.
-The first Rambouillet ram, named "Shorty", was donated to the college in 1940 by area rancher D.T.
-Jones, who had two daughters attending the school at the time.

-Angelo State's ram went by a variety of names until 1964, when the student body held an election to decide on a permanent moniker, and "Dominic" won out.
+Angelo State's ram went by a variety of names until 1963, when the student body held an election to decide on a permanent moniker, and "Dominic" won out.
 Today, Dominic is a regular fixture at ASU activities, ranging from the ring ceremony to outdoor athletic events.
 He is typically kept close to the end zone at Angelo State football games.

 Two costumed mascots, Roscoe and Bella, appear at most athletic events and many community activities, where they lead cheers and interact with students and fans.
 Roscoe has appeared at many games since the 1960s courtesy of the Pi Kappa Alpha fraternity, one of the oldest and most active fraternities on the ASU campus.
 Bella made her debut in October 2010, supported by the Delta Zeta she appears with Roscoe and the ASU cheerleaders at most athletic and student-body events.
-Both students portraying the mascots are sworn to everlasting secrecy to retain the Ram legacy.

 Notable people

-Angelo State University has a large and active alumni base.
-A common indicator of university stature is set by past graduates' success.
 Angelo State University alumni have gone on to succeed in professions on the state and national levels.
-They include major executives at Fortune 500 companies, Emmy award-nominated actors, Grammy Award-winning musicians, Super Bowl winners, authors of number-one books The New York Times bestseller list, Texas Supreme Court justices, Texas state representatives and senators, and United States congressmen.
+They include major executives at Fortune 500 companies, Emmy award-nominated actors, Grammy Award-winning musicians, Super Bowl winners, authors of number-one books on The New York Times bestseller list, Texas Supreme Court justices, Texas state representatives and senators, and United States congressmen.